Get ready for MacOS Catalina

 Check if a 64-bit version of the app is available.
 If not, you'll either have to find a replacement or stick with your current MacOS so you can keep using the software.

-For more, be sure to follow our coverage of next week's Apple event.
+For more, be sure to follow our coverage of Tuesday's Apple event.

 Originally published earlier this summer.
 Updated with new information.